Yes, this could be a “do-it-yourself” job, but somehow I don’t think so.

-The challenge is always to interject that “style” that reflects the homeowner’s taste and gives individuality to the design, but at the same time follows that basic principle: complement, don’t compete.
+The challenge is always to interject a “style” that reflects the homeowner’s taste and gives individuality to the design.
+But at the same time follows that basic principle: complement, don’t compete.

 The background and setting is beautiful – look at the rolling hills and woodland.
 Right away we have this great opportunity to echo these surroundings in our designed landscape and make the home appear nestled into the setting.

 Good architecture strives to design homes that integrate with the land.
 As landscape designers we should follow that goal and avoid creating settings that compete against the home for attention.

 It appears to be more of a collection rather than a composition.
-As far as the artificial palm trees go, I’ll confidently let you come to your own thoughts on those.
+As far as the artificial palm trees go, I’ll let you come to your own thoughts on those.

 For the design above: “The good news is most of the plants you have here we can transplant and reuse.
 The bad news is you’ll have to incur the cost of the labor, equipment and some new materials to get the proper look.”

 An interest garden is one that is designed to deliberately draw attention.
 This could be your goal by a patio.
 Or perhaps you’d like to create a focal point out in the backyard.

-In the situation of this front yard I would select three or four natural plant types (i.e. not ornate & unusual) and create groupings that are unified and complement each other.
+For this front yard I would select three or four natural plant types (i.e. not ornate & unusual) and create groupings that are unified and complement each other.

 I would also suggest some large growing shade trees to give scale to this wide open space.